 We had a delicious spread of Maine blueberry pancakes and a delicious smoked haddock and horseradish omelette with home fries and a biscuit.
 Endless coffee was perfect after waking up at 4:30am to catch sunrise on Gorham Mountain.

 Bar Island at Low Tide

 When low tide hits, you can walk from the main street of Bar Harbor right across the inlet to Bar Island.
-It’s a fun way to check out some tidepools and stretch your legs in the morning.
-Just be careful not to get stuck by the tide!!!
+It’s a fun way to stretch your legs in the morning.
+Just be careful not to get stranded by the tide!

 From Bar Island, we wound our way through Agamont Park, taking some of the walking paths on the Bar Harbor side of the inlet to check out shops tucked around and behind the main drag.

 Dinner at Cafe This Way

 This was a cute spot tucked away on a side street serving breakfast, lunch, and dinner.
 We had some great small plates and an improbably delicious lobster curry.